 Since I didn’t do a floral centerpiece, I added one large glass hurricane with a candle in the center of the table.

 It never hurts to include some gold to the table.
 In case you didn’t notice, my china also has a gold rim.
 We registered for this pattern over 20 years ago and I am still happy I went with a classic look.
 Even though we don’t use our china very often, I love to take it out for holidays.
+Why not go a bit formal for Thanksgiving?

 Besides the china, I brought out the wedding crystal and the silver to make each place setting extra festive.